csbaxter/docs/population/README.md

-# Lab 1: Population Growth
+# Llama Population Growth

-You are welcome to collaborate with one or two classmates on this lab, though it is expected that every student in any such group contribute equally to the lab.

-Determine how long it takes for a population to reach a particular size.
+Determine how long it takes for a population of llamas to reach a particular size.

 ```
 $ ./population